dblhlx/PyBSASeq/README.md

 - popstrct – population structure; three choices available: F2 for an F2 population, RIL for a population of recombinant inbred lines, or BC for a backcross population
 - fbsize – the number of individuals in the first bulk
 - sbsize – the number of individuals in the second bulk
-- slidingWindowSize - the size of the sliding window in base pair.
-The default value is 2000000

 The default cutoff p-value for identifying ltaSNPs from the SNP dataset is 0.01 (alpha), and the default cutoff p-value for identifying ltaSNPs from the simulated dataset is 0.1 (smalpha).
 These values can be changed using the following options:

 `--alpha p1 --smalpha p2`

 p1 and p2 should be in the range of 0.0 – 1.0, the chosen value should make statistical sense.
 The greater the p2 value, the higher the threshold and the lower the false positive rate.

+The default size of the sliding windows is 2000000 (base pairs), and its value can be changed using the following option:
+`--swsize slidingWindowSize`

 #### Workflow
 1. SNP filtering